-In our earlier editions, this chapter was titled “Urban agriculture”.
+In the earlier editions of our printed book, this chapter was titled “Urban agriculture”.
 However, urbanisation is an important issue all on its own, and urban agriculture takes place within that context.

 “Of course the country needs a rural strategy, but the future of South Africa is urban and the relationship between effective urbanisation and economic growth is very strong”, Ann Bernstein, CEO of the Centre for Development and Enterprise (CDE), has said.
 Cities are the drivers of economic growth, and we need to plan, design, and manage cities for people (Manuel, 2013).
 One TED speaker says: “Fundamentally, the way we shape cities is a manifestation of the kind of humanity we bring to bear” (Calthorpe, 2017 – see “Websites & publications” heading).